Contributing to the Ansible Documentation

 sphinx-build -b html -c rst/ rst/dev_guide/ _build/html/dev_guide/ rst/dev_guide/developing_modules_documenting.rst

 When you submit a documentation pull request, automated tests are run.
 Those same tests can be run locally.
 To do so, navigate to the repository’s top directory and run:

-Unfortunately, leftover rST-files from previous document-generating can occasionally confuse these tests.
-It is therefore safest to run them on a clean copy of the repository, which is the purpose of
+It is recommended to run tests on a clean copy of the repository, which is the purpose of the

 The Documentation Working Group (DaWGs) meets weekly on Tuesdays in the Docs chat (using Matrix or using IRC at irc.libera.chat).
 For more information, including links to our agenda and a calendar invite, please visit the working group page in the community repo.